MohammedDChowdhury/amazon_scraper_api/README.md

 ## Node.js and Express Backend Application/API - Amazon Scraper API
-### A Backend Application/API Built for for scraping product data from Amazon.
+### A Backend Application/API Built for scraping product data from Amazon.
 ### Built using Node.js and Express to create a Server and to be hosted on RapidAPI.

 ### Features: